 You can drink water, coffee, and tea on this diet as you usually do.
 In general, alcoholic beverages are discouraged (they have carbohydrates, plus they lower your willpower).
 However, you can occasionally indulge in low-carb liquor.

 Bone broth is an excellent beverage to sip or add to your keto recipes, like homemade soups and stews.
-Bone broth is high in collagen, one of the body’s most essential building blocks, which offers many benefits:
+Bone broth is high in collagen, one of the body’s most essential building blocks.

 What not to eat